Before you begin

 / 50

-Export findings to GCS bucket and create BigQuery table
+Export findings to a Cloud Storage bucket and create a BigQuery table

 / 30

-Security Command Center (SCC) is a security monitoring platform that helps users:
+Security Command Center (SCC) is a security monitoring platform that helps users accomplish the following:

 In this lab, you learn about Security Command Center by exploring the service’s analyzed assets and export features.

-It is recommended the learner has familiarity with the following before starting this lab:
+It is recommended that you're familiar with the following before starting this lab:

 To complete this lab, you need: